KazukiChikito/React-Tutorial-Notes/1 React Basics.md

 ## 9 CSS Styling

-There are many ways to style React with CSS, here we wukk look at three common ways:
+There are many ways to style React with CSS, here we will look at three common ways:

 - Inline styling
 - CSS stylesheets